DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/da_calibration_overview.rst

 Accumulate mode outputs
 ---------------------------

-* milCalibrationID (type:MIL_ID) : This output includes the inforamtion about the calibration settings alongside with the data needed for performing calibration computation in the final mode.
+* milCalibrationID (type:MIL_ID) : This output includes the information about the calibration settings alongside with the data needed for performing calibration computation in the final mode.
-* calibrationStatus (type:Int) : This output indicates if there were any erros during the node excecution.
-If the value is 0, no error has occured.
-However, if the value is non-zero, an error has occured during excecution and an error message will be printed in the console.
+* calibrationStatus (type:Int) : This output indicates if there were any errors during the node execution.
+If the value is 0, no error has occurred.
+However, if the value is non-zero, an error has occurred during execution and an error message will be printed in the console.

 Final mode inputs
 -----------------------